loader image

 Peracetic Acid #

-Peracetic Acid (peroxyacetic acid) is listed on table 7.3 PSL.
+Peracetic Acid (peroxyacetic acid) is listed on Table 7.3.
 Are all forms of this substance allowed, regardless of method of production?
 (221)

 Yes.
 There are no restrictions on the method of production in the annotation for peracetic acid